 “Digital technologies are bringing profound structural changes in all economic and non-economic realms, but we need not fall prey to technological determinism.
 Data governance is the most important public policy issue of our time.
 Whoever controls the data, controls who and what interacts with it.
 Furthermore, any data collected can be reprocessed and analyzed in new ways in the future that are unanticipated at the time of collection and this has major implications for the global economy and for democracy,” said Jim Balsillie, former co-Chief Executive of Research in Motion, who spoke at the event.
 “It is essential to look at data governance as an integrated whole, because the exploitation of data generates a new feedback that modifies the behavior of the society and economy that generated the data in the first place.”

-Ms. Kalibata and Ms. Coleman both agree that if use prudently and diligently, data technology can help African farmers leapfrog into the global markets in many ways by proving insight information on how to address some of the challenges—such as climate change-related issues like drought, flood, and soil erosions—as well as opening up the Africa’s markets to export.
+Ms. Kalibata and Ms. Coleman both agree that if used prudently and diligently, data technology can help African farmers leapfrog into the global markets in many ways by providing insightful information on how to address some of the challenges—such as climate change-related issues like drought, flood, and soil erosion—as well as opening up Africa’s markets to exports.

 Reforms Fuel Hopes

-In addition to its partnership with Atlas AI, AGRA continues to work with other donors and financial institutions, including the World Bank group,—which has designed a special program for African nations to deal with climate change such as building up resiliences against climate impact.
-The World Bank is providing information and insight that AGRA needs to navigate bureaucratic mechanism, and interdependency of institutions.
-A collective effort and support of public private partnerships are needed to address the threats of climate change in Africa as well as in doubling down in terms of resources and getting supports from the governments to do the work as well so it will yield positive results.
-On this front, AGRA is building upon the political will and mechanism that African governments have put in place as a declaration.
+In addition to its partnership with Atlas AI, AGRA continues to work with other donors and financial institutions, including the World Bank group,—which has designed a special program for African nations to deal with climate change such as building up resilience against climate impact.
+The World Bank is providing information and insight that AGRA needs to navigate the bureaucratic mechanisms, and interdependency of institutions.
+A collective effort and support of public-private partnerships are needed to address the threats of climate change in Africa as well as in doubling down in terms of resources and getting support from the governments to do the work as well so it will yield positive results.
+On this front, AGRA is building upon the political will and mechanisms that African governments have put in place as a declaration.
 In 2003, Heads of state in Africa agreed to set aside 10 percent of their budget for agriculture.
-The good thing about that is that 10 years later they realized they wanted to do more so upgraded the declarations adding addendum.
-One notable addendum to latest declarations is that they make sure that progress is now trackable, and this is not just done by AGRA but also by other donor partners as well, including the African Development Bank.
+The good thing about that is that 10 years later they realized they wanted to do more so they upgraded the declarations adding an addendum.
+One notable addendum to the latest declarations is that they make sure that progress is now trackable, and this is not just done by AGRA but also by other donor partners as well, including the African Development Bank.

-Earlier this year, the AfDB, in partnership with African Union Commission, Global Panel on Agriculture and Food Systems for Nutrition, and the Bill and Melinda Gates Foundationjointly launched a new food security awareness tool that will help raise nutrition awareness and reinforce commitments from African governments to end hunger and malnutrition on the continent.
-The program, which is called Africa’s Continental Nutrition Accountability Scorecard, will track and provide data and nutrition assessment tool that African governments can use to set better policy agenda that will help address malnutrition and food insecurity, especially among children, pregnant women and women.
+Earlier this year, the AfDB, in partnership with the African Union Commission, Global Panel on Agriculture and Food Systems for Nutrition, and the Bill and Melinda Gates Foundation, jointly launched a new food security awareness tool that will help raise nutrition awareness and reinforce commitments from African governments to end hunger and malnutrition on the continent.
+The program, which is called Africa’s Continental Nutrition Accountability Scorecard, will track and provide data and a nutrition assessment tool that African governments can use to set a better policy agenda that will help address malnutrition and food insecurity, especially among children, pregnant women, and women.

-“Today, we use mobile telephone to do a lot of things, and technology allow us to know what diseases is where, how to track diseases, and when to communicate with scientists and this can be scaled up,” says Ms. Kalibata.
+“Today, we use mobile telephones to do a lot of things, and technology allows us to know what diseases are where, how to track diseases, and when to communicate with scientists and this can be scaled up,” says Ms. Kalibata.
 “One of the conditions we are having is how Africa is all red on resilience.
-No single country is prepared on resilient and the ability to strengthen household, which is why we need to do something.
+No single country is prepared for resilience and the ability to strengthen households, which is why we need to do something.
 The political will is right there, the farmers are ready and that’s where Atlas AI comes in.
 The ability to show data, who is moving forward and who is not—things like this will show us how to use this information to make better informed decisions.”

 Generational Shift in Agriculture

-“This is a huge opportunity for AGRA because [these farmers] want to use technology so we don’t need to go to universities to design new curriculum or set up a new training program fro them.
+“This is a huge opportunity for AGRA because [these farmers] want to use technology so we don’t need to go to universities to design a new curriculum or set up a new training program for them.
 What we need to do is we need to focus on how to empower these farmers by making this technology available for them to have visibility to what is going on in the rest of the world, to provide access to markets, information, inputs and access to capital and there’s so much we can do these days using the smartphone to build credible mechanism that will allow them to access financing from banks,” says Kalibata.
-She also points out that banks are becoming a bit apathy in providing access to financing for smallholder farmers and will need to be paid a closer attention to to make sure they don’t become another major obstacle for farmers in the immediate future.
+She also points out that banks are becoming a bit apathetic in providing access to financing for smallholder farmers and will need to pay closer attention to make sure they don’t become another major obstacle for farmers in the immediate future.

-Homegrown companies like such as Hello Tractor in Kenya, Farm Africa in Uganda, AgroMarketDay are pioneering better ways, using mobile apps, for farmers to access markets, or get the equipments they need at affordable cost.
-Hello Tractor, a replica of Uber for African farmers, allows farmers to get equipment at affordable cost.
+Homegrown companies such as Hello Tractor in Kenya, Farm Africa in Uganda, and AgroMarketDay are pioneering better ways, using mobile apps, for farmers to access markets, or get the equipment they need at an affordable cost.
+Hello Tractor, a replica of Uber for African farmers, allows farmers to get equipment at an affordable cost.
 In addition, hydro-farming is taking root as an effective alternative to traditional farming by bypassing all the added infrastructure and land costs.

-As it has done in the past, AGRA is not shying away from attracting controversy regarding its use of biotechnology to develop and improve agriculture production on the continent.
-Ms. Kalibata says the organization recognizes it needs to build up seeds businesses as a base for African food basket.
-When the organization was first established a decade ago, it counted about 10 local companies that sells seeds in the continent.
-Currently, there are more than 110 local businesses that are producing seeds across the 18 countries were AGRA is presently working.
-With the right policies in place, seeds manufacturing has the potential to increase but first, governments have to address the major barriers hindering the seeds business to expand.
-On the other end, AGRA notes that it considers biotech as sovereign to countries and say countries have to define their biotech environment and put in place laws that will guide the biotech and policy that will governs that and decide whether they want to do it or not do it and if they want to do it, there’s way to get it done.
+As it has done in the past, AGRA is not shying away from attracting controversy regarding its use of biotechnology to develop and improve agricultural production on the continent.
+Ms. Kalibata says the organization recognizes it needs to build up seed businesses as a base for the African food basket.
+When the organization was first established a decade ago, it counted about 10 local companies that sell seeds on the continent.
+Currently, there are more than 110 local businesses that are producing seeds across the 18 countries where AGRA is presently working.
+With the right policies in place, seed manufacturing has the potential to increase but first, governments have to address the major barriers hindering the seed business from expanding.
+On the other end, AGRA notes that it considers biotech as sovereign to countries and says countries have to define their biotech environment and put in place laws that will guide the biotech and policy that will govern that, and decide whether they want to do it or not do it, and if they want to do it, there’s way to get it done.
 It says governments can learn from Ethiopia’s use of seeds to reinvigorate its agriculture sector in the past decade.

 However, the organization says its current main focus is using data technology to empower farmers to ensure that what is already being produced in Africa can increase as well as increasing access to those seeds.

-Ms. Coleman states that there is no reason why data like the one her company produces is not available on the mobile phone in the department of agriculture.
-“Why do they have to go through the government or through organization like AGRA if somebody can innovate and take the data from us and sell it to them.
-I am actually very optimistic seeing the talents and the energy and seeing the problems as well as the solutions that we have now, it’s a very opportune time for all these elements are converging.
-I not a forecaster, but if we could see 10 yrs from now, we’ll be having a different conversation about how innovation is taking hold on the continent.”
+Ms. Coleman states that there is no reason why data like the one her company produces is not available on the mobile phone in the Department of Agriculture.
+“Why do they have to go through the government or through an organization like AGRA if somebody can innovate and take the data from us and sell it to them.
+I am actually very optimistic seeing the talents and the energy and seeing the problems as well as the solutions that we have now, it’s a very opportune time for all these elements to converge.
+I’m not a forecaster, but if we could see 10 years from now, we’ll be having a different conversation about how innovation is taking hold on the continent.”